StAResComp/2019-05-02-standrews/lessons/python/tutor_notes.md

 ----

-**SLIDE** XKCD
+**SLIDE** XKCD: writing good code

 - Again, this slide is only a little bit flippant
 - *No-one* writes perfect code, first time
+    - Everyone thinks their code could be better
     - It's all about revision, and good practice: **defensive programming**
     - These principles will make your life, and other people's lives, much easier

 ----